 Go for it.
 You'll be competing against yourself, of course.
 You will need to pay an entry fee for each entry.

 Yes.
-Tell them to refer to your membership to get the discounted member rate for entries.
+Tell them they may refer to your membership when submitting your entries in order to get the discounted member rate.

 If you're entering more than one project, you can "Submit" each one as you go.
 Instead of "Proceed to payment," choose "Return to my entries" until all of your entries have been completed.
 Then you can "Proceed to payment" and pay for all entries at once.

 Members will be able to select the member rate for all the entries in their cart.
 Not a member?
-Join or renew now and get $25 off each entry, at the member rate.
+Join or renew now and get $25 off each entry by getting the member rate.

-You can create one account for everyone in your organization to share when submitting their entries.
-You can use a person's email to create the account, or if you have a generic email like "email@example.com," you can use that.
+You can create one account for everyone in your organization to share.
+You can use a person's email to create the account, or if you have access to a generic email like "firstname.lastname@example.org," you can use that.

-After you're sure that everyone has completed their entries, and all of the entries have been added to your account's shopping cart, someone can go in and pay for them all with one credit card transaction or by generating a single invoice listing all of the entries.
+After you're sure that everyone has completed their entries using the common account, and after all entries have been added to the account's shopping cart, someone can go in and pay for them all with one credit card transaction or by generating a single invoice listing all of the entries.

-You will have an opportunity to attest that you are an active MACTA member.
+You will have an opportunity to attest that you are an active MACTA member during the submission process.
 This will allow you to receive the member discount rate for video submissions.

-By the way, we'd love it if you were to join MAGC, and at $85 per year, it's a bargain!
+By the way, we hope you join MAGC.
+At $85 per year, it's a bargain!

 Yes.
 A duplicate trophy order form will be made available soon after the awards ceremony in May.
 The cost of the duplicate awards will be stated on the order form.

 Pricing is based on the cost of the trophies plus the cost of shipping them to you.
-MAGC does not intend to make a profit on duplicate trophy sales.
-Even so, due to the small size of the order, duplicate trophies tend to be somewhat expensive.
+MAGC does not build in a profit for itself on duplicate trophy sales.
+Even so, due to the small size of the order, duplicate trophies tend to be expensive.

 MACTA is a statewide professional organization of city representatives and staff that, among other priorities, promotes and supports government uses of cable television including community programming.